cs4241-19a/a5-databases-and-components/README.md

 The enhancement I made was to utlize MongoDB for the server component.
 The new technology improved the development experience and contributed to creating a reliable webite.
 The previous database that I used was lowdb, which is a flatfile used to store user data.
 MongoDB is more flexible and utlizes the cloud, so using this makes the application more advanced and creates a reliable database so that users can securely enter their data.

 Already Registered:
--Username: vandana, Password: hello
+- Username: vandana, Password: hello
--Username: Daphne, Password: eyesea
+- Username: Daphne, Password: eyesea

 Requirements Satisfied